 For example, Peretti praises "slackers" for embracing consumer culture without actually, well, consuming, thereby denying the forces of capital their ultimate victory.
 "This refusal to consume defuses the capitalist media's efforts to accelerate the process of identity formation/ dissolution and capital accumulation," he explains.

 More importantly, though, there are identity-forming practices that don't just serve to further the interests of capital and so can similarly subvert this state of affairs, he argues, citing the use of drag performance as a form of queer activism as a key example.
 A robust anti-capitalist movement could similarly use the tools of capital to promote messages that resist it.
 "Advertising has successfully used both these strategies to accelerate identity formation/dissolution and, by extension, consumer capitalism," he writes.
 "There is no reason that radical groups could not use similar methods to challenge capitalism and develop alternative collective identities."

 In plain English: what Peretti thinks the paper means shouldn't be taken as the last word on what it in fact means.
-When I reached out yesterday, asking whether he saw Buzzfeed as embodying the trends described in the paper or as subverting them, he simply replied, "lol."
+When I reached out again via email, asking whether he saw BuzzFeed as embodying the trends described in the paper or as subverting them, he simply replied, "lol."

 So who's to say whether we should interpret BuzzFeed as the pinnacle of late capitalism or a way of subverting it?
 And who's to say whether either one of those options would be a bad thing?
 Personally, I mostly find this kind of identity formation benign; if someone wants to feel connected to other people with small bladders, what's the harm?
 But if you're the type to worry about capital's insidious pursuit of cultural hegemony — or about the potential for cultural institutions to shake the foundations of capitalism itself — you ought to give "Capitalism and Schizophrenia" a close reading.